MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 <code>wget https://zenodo.org/record/6828597/files/MakanAKaregar/RPRatWesel-NMEA.zip?download=1 </code>

-or you can manually download the data for a few selected days from here: https://uni-bonn.sciebo.de/s/QYTywsQeHbkRC62 (password: LbPxiyJcf3).
+or you can manually download the data for a few selected days from [the University of Bonn's cloud](https://uni-bonn.sciebo.de/s/QYTywsQeHbkRC62).
+ (password: LbPxiyJcf3).

 Create nmea and station directory: